shaikhwai/Mars-Node/README.md

 # Learning.NodeJSWithTypescript
-For learning typescript, this project describes the application, at  Spartans and Heroes as users of system.
-The Spartans describes amount of death peoples and Heroes amount of saved peoples.
+For learning typescript, this project describes the application, at  Orders for syatem OderApp.

 Patterns and Principles in this project: